 The Company He Keeps

 The list of players who reached 10,000 points before their 25th birthday reads like a hall of fame roster.
 James did it at 23 years and 59 days.
 Durant accomplished it at 24 years and 33 days.
-Edwards slots in third, ahead of Kobe Bryant, who held the mark at 24 years and 194 days until Thursday night.
+Edwards slots in just behind them, ahead of Kobe Bryant, who had held the next spot at 24 years and 194 days until Thursday night.
 The others in this exclusive club include Tracy McGrady, Carmelo Anthony, and Doncic, players whose scoring ability defined their eras and whose legacies rest primarily on their capacity to put the ball through the hoop.

 Edwards admitted to mixed feelings about surpassing Bryant specifically.
 “Yeah, I’m kind of sick that I got it from Kobe,” he said, a reference that captured both his competitive drive and his reverence for the players who came before him.
 Bryant remains the standard for scoring guards in Edwards’ mind, the player whose combination of skill, athleticism, and relentlessness Edwards has studied and attempted to emulate throughout his career.
 Passing him on any list, even one that measures accumulation rather than peak performance, carried emotional weight that the milestone itself might not have conveyed.